Publication25 July 2019Gradient-free determination of isoelectric points of proteins on chip

 Publication24 July 2019Putative interaction site for membrane phospholipids controls activation of TRPA1 channel at physiological membrane potentials.

 Macikova et al use Microfluidic Diffusional Sizing (MDS) along with other techniques to understand the role phosphatidylinositol-4,5-bisphosphate (PIP2) has in the regulation of transient receptor potential ankyrin 1 (TRPA1) channel.
-The Fluidity One was used to create binding curves of the interactions between two specific peptides (L992-N1008 and T1003-P1034) and model lipid membranes in the presence of PIP2.
+MDS was used to create binding curves of the interactions between two specific peptides (L992-N1008 and T1003-P1034) and model lipid membranes in the presence of PIP2.

 Publication04 June 2019Secondary nucleation and elongation occur at different sites on Alzheimer’s amyloid-β aggregates